aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - first, history has shown that large enterprise systems can be built from monoliths and component-based systems as well as service-based systems;
 - second, services cannot always be independently developed, deployed, and operated.
 As long as they are coupled by data and behavior.

+#### THE KITTY PROBLEM

+No matter how strongly your services are "decoupled".
+New significant features might touch each of your "independent" services.